Yusif Sayigh: Career and activities

 Sayigh was first employed as a lecturer in Tikrit, Iraq, between 1939 and 1940 after he received a degree in business.
 He had to return to Tiberias because of his mother's illness and worked at the Tiberias Hotel.
 Then he became an official in the Bayt al-Mal which was the fund of the Arab Higher Committee.
 During this period he also headed the Palestinian branch of the SSNP.

 At the end of World War II Sayigh involved in the activities to raise funds to buy lands in Palestine to block the Jewish settlement.
-He was arrested during the 1948 Palestine war and released from prison in 1949.
+He was arrested during the 1948 Palestine war, jailed in the Ijlil labor camp and released in 1949.
 Then he went into exile settling in Beirut and became a Syrian citizen.
 He left the SSNP criticizing its authoritarian leadership style and its opposition to pan-Arabism in the late 1950s.
 After he received his PhD from Johns Hopkins University he returned to Beirut and joined the American University of Beirut where he taught courses on development economics and became a professor economics in 1963.
 In addition, he taught at different universities, including Princeton University, Harvard University and the University of Oxford.
 Sayigh was the head of the Economic Research Institute of the American University of Beirut from 1962 to 1964.
 He retired from his university post in 1974.

 Sayigh was elected as a member of the Palestinian National Council in 1966.
 He was the member of the executive committee of the Palestine Liberation Organization (PLO) between 1968 and 1974.
 He was instrumental in the establishment of the Planning Center in Beirut which he headed between 1968 and 1971.
 He also served as the treasurer of the PLO's National Fund from 1971 to 1974 and as its official representative to the World Bank.
 In the 1980s and 1990s he was a member of the PLO's Parliament in-exile.

 Sayigh worked as an adviser to the Kuwait's Planning Board between 1964 and 1965 and developed a five-year development plan for the country.
 He was an economic adviser to the Arab League.
 He headed the Arab Society for Economic Research between 1992 and 1995.
 In addition, he was also active in the establishment of the Centre for Arab Unity Studies, the Arab Though Forum based in Jordan and the Economic Research Forum for the Arab Countries based in Iran and Turkey.